schilk happens

 Software

-Unfortunately, I was not able to find an embedded system tracer that fulfilled all my requirements:
+We toyed around with the idea of using a commercial embedded systems tracer to visualize this, but unfortunately I was not able to find an embedded systems tracer that fulfilled all our requirements: